SySS-Research/hashcathelper/README.md

 This subcommand lets you insert new relationships into an existing [BloodHound](https://github.com/BloodHoundAD/BloodHound) database.
-It takes a BloodHound URI, a report in JSON format and the domain name and creates edges between user objects that share the same password.
+It takes a BloodHound URI, a report in JSON format (with degree of detail equal to three or higher) and the domain name and creates edges between user objects that share the same password.
 This enables you to create graphs like this, which immediately shows you offenders of password reuse among the administrator team:

 ![Bloodhound showing clusters of tiered accounts](doc/bloodhound_clusters.png)